VECTOR Library

 Resources from universities, research institutions, and scientific publications providing research findings and scholarly information.

-Examples: Journal articles, University publications, Research reports
+Examples: Journal articles, university publications, research reports

 Search Tip: The source type can indicate the nature of the information provided.
 Cooperative Extension resources often focus on practical applications, public health agencies provide official guidance, and academic sources offer research findings and in-depth analysis.